 Environmental History of Mining

-His positively-reviewed first book, Gambling on Ore: The Nature of Metal Mining in the United States, (University Press of Colorado, 2013), is an environmental history of nineteenth-century non-ferrous metal mining.
-In it Curtis argues that persistent and recurring uncertainty about the character and extent of ore deposits has shaped metal mining since the middle nineteenth century.
+His well-reviewed first book, Gambling on Ore: The Nature of Metal Mining in the United States, (University Press of Colorado, 2013), is an environmental history of nineteenth-century non-ferrous metal mining.
+In it, Curtis argues that persistent and recurring uncertainties about the character and extent of ore deposits shaped metal mining development in the United States.
 Two other essays “Greening Anaconda,” a study of a former smelter city in western Montana, and the award winning “Producing a Gold Rush,” a look at the role of the nation-state in setting the spatial stage for western gold rushes, extend Curtis’s environmental analysis of American mining into the later twentieth and earlier nineteenth centuries respectively.
-Curtis also recently completed an essay, “Mineral Uncertainties and World War II,” now under review as part of an anthology of environmental histories of World War II on the American home front, which looks at how scarcity of mineral resources shaped the behavior of combatant nations during World War II, encouraged a productive profligacy in the United States, and left a residue of concern about resource limits across the second half of the 20th century.

 History of Environmental Ideas